throneless-tech/bitpart-dashboard/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## TODO Connecting to Bitpart server
+## Connecting to Bitpart server

+For the dashboard to fully function, you will also need to run [bitpart](https://github.com/throneless-tech/bitpart) and [bitpart-ems](https://github.com/throneless-tech/bitpart-ems).
+Follow the links for instructions on how to run both.

 Add to your `.env` file the following: